src-d/blog/content/post/deduplicating_pga_with_apollo.md

 | Go           | 19                | 24                 |
 | All languages| 45                | 54                 |

-### Abnormal community

-As said previously, we saw appear for both thresholds an abnormal CC of 878,186 files from all 5  languages.
-The fact that this same CC appeared for both thresholds seemed at first troubling.
-After further investigation, it turned out that for both thresholds, each and every file hashed to the same n - 1 buckets (n being the corresponding number of hash tables for each threshold), the last bucket being one of 161,234 buckets for the 80% threshold and 381,722 buckets for the 95% threshold.
-This meant that this CC was actually not only made up of similar files, but of similar cliques of files.
-We saw when checking the language diversity for these cliques that only  0.1% of them had files of more then language for the 80% threshold, and 0.03% for the 95% threshold.
-We also observed that this CC's size diminished for hyperparameters less biased towards syntactical features, creating at the same time large monolingual communities.
-We concluded that the files must have been of relatively small length, and all using very similar identifiers.
+### 👽 Anomalous connected component 👽

+As mentioned previously, we hit one huge CC with 878,186 files from all the 5 languages at both thresholds.
+We looked inside and saw that this CC did not only have similar files, but also was built from cliques of similar files.
+Only 0.1% of them had files in more than one language at 80% threshold (0.03% at 95% threshold).
+The files were small and contained very similar identifiers.
+We also observed that this CC's size imploded with other hyperparameters which were less biased towards syntactic features.
+It divided into large monolingual communities then.
+So our conclusion on the cause was the "hashing noise" and the "butterfly effect" of the "bridges" between the cliques.

 ## Landing